Washington-Alexandria Architecture Center

 Undergraduate students in the Bachelor of Architecture program may elect to study at the Washington-Alexandria Architecture Center during their fourth year, and, with approval of the Advanced Professional Program Chair and the Director of the Washington-Alexandria Architecture Center, B.Arch. students may also study at the Center during their fifth year.
 Students in the Bachelor of Landscape Architecture program may study at the Washington-Alexandria Architecture Center during the fall semester of their fourth year.

-The Washington-Alexandria Center’s academic buildings are located within the historic district of Old Town, Alexandria, Virginia, providing studios, a library, shops, darkrooms, computer lab, and classrooms.
-The Center also maintains a 23 unit apartment building and a commercial building (3,400 square feet) for professional projects.
-All facilities are located within a four block radius and form an urban campus of historic structures.
+The Washington-Alexandria Architecture Center’s facilities are located within the historic district of Old Town, Alexandria, Virginia, providing studios, a library, shops, darkrooms, computer labs, and classrooms, as well as a 23 unit apartment building, all located within a four block radius, forming an urban campus of historic structures.

 Thesis project by Daniel Snook, Exploring the Book Through Layers of Public Space, 2012

 Thesis project by Gui Talarico, Urban Data Center: An Architectural Celebration of Data, 2011